brstrutt/IsWorcesterUnderwaterV2/notes.md

 When I try to load the page in chromium on the most recent build it shows a white screen.
 The above errors end up in the console.
 So I guess trunk has started doing something funky when it builds to try and optimise shit, but it's not quite supported or something?

 Note the page does load once in a blue moon.
 Probably when it tries to re-use the rust blob it already downloaded.
 FUCK.

+Fixed it by turning off integrity with `<link data-trunk rel="rust" href="Cargo.toml" data-integrity="none"/>` in the index.html.
+Also had to modify the devcontainer to use an old version of rust and trunk.
+TODO: dig deeper and figure out why modern rust+trunk has these issues